The Global Time Agreement Puzzle

 More Elaborate Scenario

-In a major heist scenario worthy of Ocean's 11, an attacker could attempt to take the target node offline (by a network DoS, power outage, or some other means) for as much time as would be needed to generate enough confirmations on the alternate chain along with a new block on the global chain with the usual 2 hour timestamp.
+In an elaborate heist scenario worthy of Ocean's 11, an attacker could attempt to take the target node offline (by a network DoS, power outage, or some other means) for as much time as would be needed to generate enough confirmations on the alternate chain along with a new block on the global chain with the usual 2 hour timestamp.
 The new block would be posted to the global chain just before bringing the target back online (ensuring the target will reject the global chain even after re-connecting to an honest peer) and the remaining confirmations would be sent, completing the transaction and providing a generous window of time in which to get away before the target becomes aware of the global chain.

 Use the node's system time instead of the network time to determine the upper limit of block timestamps and when creating blocks.